-- Oftentimes, you may download a file to look briefly at it and then don’t need it any more.
+- Oftentimes, you may download or copy a file to look briefly at it and then don’t need it any more.
 When you’re done, just delete it.

 - Other times, you may look at a downloaded file and decide you want to keep that file permanently.
 If you have a location in the rest of your filesystem where that file seems to belong, move it there.
 If you aren’t yet sure where it goes, but you’re expecting similar files to cross your path within a few days, you might leave it for now hoping that it will be easier to organize once you have a few more files.
 You could create a subfolder to keep those files in while you’re waiting.

 - Sometimes you may need to create a file that you won’t need for long – the computer version of writing things on the back of an envelope.
 Drop the file in your temporary location, then delete it once you know you don’t need it anymore.
 If it sits for more than a few days and you still aren’t sure if you can get rid of it, it’s time to file it permanently in case you do.